sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/transforms/guides/lifecycle-state-transforms.md

 | 100012 | paddy.lowe@sailpoint.com     | Paddy      | Lowe      | 2023-11-25 |
 | 100013 | keifer.sutherland@sailpoint.com | Keifer | Sutherland | 2023-12-25 |

-### Check if End Date Is in the Past
+### Check whether the end date was in the past

-The first part of the transform will check if the `end_date` attribute is in the past.
-We will determine this with `dateCompare`, `dateFormat` and `dateMath`.
+The first part of the transform will check whether the `end_date` attribute was in the past.
+You will use these transforms to do so: `dateCompare`, `dateFormat`, and `dateMath`.

-We will use the [dateCompare](../operations/date-compare.md) operation to check that today is less than our end_date.
-In order to use the dateCompare operation the dates must be in the `ISO8601` format.
+First, use the [dateCompare operation](../operations/date-compare.md) to check that today is less than the specified `end_date`.
+To use the `dateCompare` operation, the dates must be in the `ISO8601` format, so the transform will require the use of the [dateFormat operation]((../operations/date-format.md)) as well.

-On lines 10-17 we use the [dathMath](../operations/date-math.md) operation to pull out the date `now` which represents the current moment in time and the [dateFormat](../operations/date-format.md) operation to convert it into the `ISO8601` format for comparison.
+On lines 10-17, the [dathMath operation](../operations/date-math.md) to pull the date `now`, which represents the current moment in time.
+The `dateFormat` operation then converts it into the `ISO8601` format for comparison.

-On lines 21-31 we use the dateFormat operation to convert the end date provided from the source to `ISO8601`.
-In this example the format of the end_date attribute on the source is `YYYY-MM-dd`.
+On lines 21-31, the `dateFormat` operation converts the end date provided from the source format (`YYYY-MM-dd`) into the `ISO8601` format.

-Finally, on lines 34-36 we use the comparison operator greater than or equal to `gte`.
-If the current date is greater than or equal to the end date then the comparison will return true meaning that the end date is in the past otherwise it will return false.
+Finally, lines 34-36 use the comparison operator greater than or equal to `gte`.
+If the current date is greater than or equal to the end date, the comparison will return `true`, meaning that the end date is in the past.
+This would result in identity's `terminated` lifecycle state.
+If the current date is still less than the end date, the comparison will return `false`.

 <details>
 <summary>Show Transform</summary>